dmatveyev/javaeelearning/README.txt

 Overview
 Design and implement web service (RESTful) application for matrixDistance calculation:
-•	Database holds two entities: o	City
+•	Database holds two entities: o	City:
 	Name
 	Latitude
 	Longitude
-o	Distance
+o	Distance:
 	From city
 	To city
 	Distance
 •	Application should make it possible to calculate the matrixDistance in two ways: o	“Crowflight” (straight matrixDistance) between cities.
-Lookup formula for matrixDistance calculation on the sphere in the internet. o	Lookup matrixDistance between two cities via “matrixDistance matrix” (matrixDistance table in the database)
-•	API has 3 endpoints:
-o	List of all cities in the DB.
+Lookup formula for matrixDistance calculation on the sphere in the internet. o	Lookup matrixDistance between two cities via “matrixDistance matrix” (matrixDistance table in the database) API has 3 endpoints: o	List of all cities in the DB.
 Fields:
 	ID
 	Name
-o	Calculate matrixDistance
+o	Calculate matrixDistance:
-	Input:
+	Input:
 	•	Calculation Type: <Crowflight, Distance Matrix, All>
 	•	From City: <List of cities>
 	•	To City: <List of Cities>
 	Output:
-•	Results: all matrixDistance calculation results as requested Upload data to the DB.
+	•	Results: all matrixDistance calculation results as requested o	Upload data to the DB.
 Uploads XML file with cities and distances into the application.
 Application parses it and stores it into the database.
 	Input:
 	•	Multipart/form-data form submission with single “File” input.
 	Output:
 	•	HTTP response code 200 without body
 Tools/Libraries
 •	JAX-RS
 •	JAXB